-The FAA's primary focus is to regulate how U.S. courts interact with arbitration proceedings.5 Unlike arbitration laws in some other countries, the FAA does not contain extensive regulations on the necessary components and formalities of arbitration agreements.
-Instead, subject to the country's pro-arbitration policy, arbitration agreements in the United States are treated like other commercial contracts: courts look to generally applicable principles of contract law to interpret and give effect to arbitration agreements.6 But both U.S. federal and state courts have developed a body of jurisprudence regarding the scope of arbitration agreements and the division of authority between arbitrators and courts.
+The FAA's primary focus is to legislate the way in which the U.S. courts interact with arbitration proceedings.5 Unlike arbitration laws in some other countries, the FAA does not contain extensive regulations on the necessary components and formalities of arbitration agreements.
+Instead, arbitration agreements in the United States are viewed in much the same way as other commercial contracts and courts look to generally applicable principles of contract law in interpreting and giving effect to arbitration agreements.6

+Nevertheless, both U.S. federal and state courts have developed a body of jurisprudence regarding the scope of arbitration agreements and the division of authority between arbitrators and courts.